vitessio/website/content/en/docs/user-guides/vschema-guide/sharding-guidelines.md

 ### Moving Tables

 Typically, the first step you may perform is to split your database by moving some tables on to other databases.
-In vitess parlance, we call this as splitting off keyspaces.
+In Vitess parlance, we call this as splitting off keyspaces.
 The [MoveTables](../../migration/move-tables) workflow allows you to perform this with minimal impact to the application.

 ### Resharding